godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 ## Install Godspeed

-The following setup script installs all required prerequisites and the Godspeed runtime components automatically.
+The following setup script installs all required prerequisites and Godspeed CLI automatically.
 This simplifies the onboarding process for new users by avoiding manual setup of individual dependencies.

+### Installation Script

 ### Windows Users